tduoth/JsObjects/README.md

 ## Core Setup

-Students in my classes, and readers of my text, should have JsObjects setup correctly on their systems.
+For reminder to have a copy JsObjects setup correctly on their systems.
 In particular, I suggest creating a virtual machine that runs the Ubuntu Linux OS.
 You can then install JsObjects on it and perform the necessary setup without causing any conflicts with code on your primary machine.
 You don't have to do things this way, but it is perhaps the simplest course of action for many readers.

 On modern Ubuntu based Linux systems, you can quickly and easily perform the setup by running the [UbuntuSetup][ubuntu-setup] script.
 I have tested this script extensively, however, I think it is best to run it on a freshly minted VM running in a tool such as VirtualBox or VMware.
 When I install a fresh copy of Ubuntu, Lubuntu or Mint either in a VM or directly to metal, this is usually the first thing I do.
 I hesitate recommending that you do this on other systems simple because it adds the commands [specified here][brcext] to your **.bashrc** file.
 The script also installs a fresh copy of NodeJs.
 There are various ways to install node, and it is probably not best to mix one with another.
 Hence I recommend a fresh install of an Ubuntu based distro before proceeding, unless you are sure you do not have Node installed already.

-If you are using [Pristine Lubuntu][pvba] then this script has already been run, and running it a second time will rarely cause damage unless you have done something odd your instance of Pristine Lubuntu.
+If you are using [Pristine Lubuntu or newer][pvba] then this script has already been run, and running it a second time will rarely cause damage unless you have done something odd your instance of Pristine Lubuntu.
 If all all else fails, I strongly recommend just downloading a fresh copy of Pristine Lubuntu.

 - [Pristine VirtualBox Assignment][pvba]